-To the right is a picture of my own pool flooding over due to constant, hard rain.
-The pool floods out my skimmer lid to the back wall of my property away from my house.
+My pool will flood out of the skimmer lid to the back wall of my property away from my house.
 The added rain water will flood out my yard to the street behind my house.
 If I had a neighbor behind my back wall, water from my yard would drain down out of back wall regardless of having a pool.

 If my pool area was concrete, most new rain water would flood out the back wall just like with the pool.
 My pool catches a couple of inches of rain water before it floods over as well.
 Concrete, grass, and other yard materials may absorb a little rain water as well before puddling and flooding occurs.
 Grass and dirt will absorb more than harder materials of course.
 I do not have drains in my backyard and rely on the grade of my land for draining.
 In my case, water is flooding out the back of my yard with or without the pool flooding.

 Once dry, I may backwash my pool about an inch or so to drain in case it rains again.
 In this instance though, I did not backwash it for water conservation.
 I would be concerned if the overflowing pool water was adding to flooding in my yard that was starting to rise enough to flood my house.

 Does your pool overflow towards your house (if it floods over) and if so, will your yard collect water and flood towards your house even if your pool is not overflowing?
 Anotherwords, your problem may not be your pool overflowing, but your yard drainage.